Single cell tracking with napari#

 Next, the objects are linked into tracks using the .track_interactive() method.
 The step_size argument specifies how many steps are taken before reporting the tracking statistics.
 The .optimize() method then performs a global optimization on the dataset and creates lineage trees automatically.

-Finally, the .to_napari() method returns the track vertices, track properties and graph in a format that can be directly visualized using the napari Tracks layer:
+Finally, the .to_napari() method returns the track vertices, track features and graph in a format that can be directly visualized using the napari Tracks layer:

 viewer = napari.Viewer()